 When you open the app, you’ll meet Charley, a private digital wellbeing coach, who will give you 1-1 support and advice about how to manage your mental health.
 There are also lots of resources available at your fingertips such as podcasts, mindfulness techniques, breathing exercises, productivity tools and links to all of our University support services.
 The app is available to download on Apple iOS and Android devices.

 Sign up to our on-campus GP

 There are loads of great ways to make sure you’re doing your health favours when you’re with us, like making sure you’re registered with our on campus GP.
-It’s a good idea to do this in any case, as they’re on hand for prescriptions and offer a number of online services in case you’re ever feeling under the weather.
-Once registered with the GP, you can access the full range of health and wellbeing support that is on offer; face to face, telephone, video and online consultations.
-If you’re are away from Salford, the NHS staff will still be able to provide you with healthcare.
+It’s a good idea to do this, as they’re on hand for prescriptions and offer a number of online services in case you’re ever feeling under the weather.
+Once registered with the GP, you can access the full range of health and wellbeing support that is on offer.
+This includes face to face, telephone, video and online consultations.
+If you’re away from Salford, the NHS staff will still be able to provide you with healthcare.